chrismerck/scriptr_ttn/scriptr_lora_blog_post.md

     vi /var/config/lora/local_conf.json

 Be sure to set your `gateway_ID` to a unique 64-bit number and set the `contact_email` and `description` fields.
-You should also put the latitude, longitude, and altitude (in meters) of the the gateway in the `ref_latitude`, `ref_longitude`, and `ref_altitude` fields, so that other TTN users can see where your gateway is located.
+You should also put the latitude, longitude, and altitude (in meters) of the gateway in the `ref_latitude`, `ref_longitude`, and `ref_altitude` fields, so that other TTN users can see where your gateway is located.

 ### Start the Packet Forwarder